 Another benefit to adding your course on Udemy is that you can easily promote your class inside their platform.
 You can use their marketing features to be included in site-wide discounts, be placed in their marketing emails, or join their affiliate program with tiered commission rates.

-Access to a Large Base of Users.
-Udemy’s base of 24,000 users are all potential students who will pay for your course.
+You get access to a large user base.
+Udemy’s 24,000 users are all potential students who will pay for your course.
 But just because you’re on their platform, it doesn’t mean you’ll start raking in sales right away.

-Strong Rev Share for Tuition Fees.
-Udemy instructors set their own course prices and receive revenue at 100% of the tuition fee for new users and 50% for existing users.
-That’s a very strong commission on sales, and a huge benefit to using their platform.
+They provide a substantial revenue share for tuition fees.
+Udemy instructors set their course prices and receive revenue at 100% of the tuition fee for new users and 50% for existing users.
+That’s a substantial commission on sales and a massive benefit to using their platform.

-Technology and Support.
-Udemy offers free 24/7 support and they also have a huge library of helpful articles.
+They have reliable technology and support.
+Udemy offers free 24/7 support, and they also have a vast library of helpful articles.

-Intense Competition with Other Courses.
-Udemy instructors are at the mercy of the placement and appearance on the Udemy website, which is controlled by their own proprietary algorithms.
+There is intense competition with other courses.
+Udemy instructors are at the mercy of the placement and appearance on the Udemy website, which is controlled by their proprietary algorithms.

-It can be difficult to outrank other instructors on certain topics if you’re new to the space.
+It can be difficult to outrank other instructors on particular topics if you’re new to the platform.

-Competition with Other Course Publishers.
+There is also stiff competition with other course publishers.
 Udemy isn’t the only course marketplace ranking on search engines for your course topics.

-Other marketplaces like iSpring Learn, LinkedIn Learning, Coursera, and Skillshare may have dominant rankings and positions on certain topics you want to be seen for, which can be a disadvantage for Udemy instructors.
+Other marketplaces like iSpring Learn, LinkedIn Learning, Coursera, and Skillshare can compete with Udemy in organic search, which can be a disadvantage for Udemy instructors.

 Udemy Review: Final Verdict

 Udemy is one of the most well known, widely used, and professional online course marketplace out there.
-With a strong rev share model, a huge audience to tap into, 24/7 support, and marketing offerings, you can’t go wrong with their platform.
+With a robust rev share model, a vast audience to tap into, 24/7 support, and marketing offerings, you can’t go wrong with their platform.

-Although there is strong competition with other course creators and platforms, the company is likely to maintain their lead in the market.
+Although there is healthy competition with other course creators and platforms, the company is likely to maintain its lead in the market.

 Try Udemy today.

-Treehouse is a relatively new online course marketplace that believes in the democratization of education and is “committed to making education accessible to students of all races, genders, sexual orientations, and socio-economic backgrounds.”
+Treehouse is a relatively new marketplace that believes in the democratization of education.
+Their platform is “committed to making education accessible to students of all races, genders, sexual orientations, and socio-economic backgrounds.”